M-R-Schaefer/trapz_errors/README.md

 Installation
 ----------------------

-Now you can install `trapz_errors` by running one of the commands below
+You can install `trapz_errors` by running one of the commands below

 ```bash
 pip install git+https://github.com/M-R-Schaefer/trapz_errors